Vacations and quick weekends away can get expensive fast.

 I always liked to pack peanut butter and jelly sandwiches with Pringles but you can pack deli meat sandwiches in a cooler if you prefer.
-For drinks I pick up a 24 pack of water bottles (the only time I buy bottled water) and a 12 pack of soda as well.
+For drinks, I pick up a 24 pack of water bottles, which is the only time you’ll ever see me buying bottled water.
+We usually pick up a 12 pack of soda, as well.

 Again, the larger the family the more you stand to save.
-The best part is, I always have leftover drinks to enjoy once I’m at my vacation spot so I don’t have to pay the high prices from vending machines or local vendors.
-I get to save money twice with this trick!
+The best part is, I always have leftover drinks to enjoy once I reach my vacation destination so I don’t have to pay the high prices from vending machines or local vendors.

 Your Dining Options When You’re Flying

 Things can be a bit more complicated in the airport but bringing along food and drink is still manageable.
 Airport food is very expensive and, unless you like overpriced food, is rarely worth it.

 When I am done drinking it I keep the bottle.
 You can take empty bottles through security and the fill it up with the water fountain on the other side.

-Like I said before, once you reach your destination you’re free to eat out if it is part of the vacation plan.
-I like eating at beachfront restaurants when I’m going to beach.
-I try to stay away from the major chains because I can go to them at home and it is the same exact experience.
+Personally, I like eating at beachfront restaurants when I’m going to beach.
+I try to stay away from the major chains like TGI Friday’s because I can go to them at home and it is the same exact experience.

 Vacations should be about experiences and memories.
-The car or plane ride is rarely one of them so next time you head out save some money by stopping by the grocery store before you go!
+The car or plane ride is rarely one of them.
+So, save some money next time you head out by stopping by the grocery store before you go.

 Do you have a travel tip you’d like to share?
 What do you think about this idea?
 Let me know if you plan on trying it out!